Lectures on singular stochastic PDEs

 and

-This is not really a problem since in the equation only components of $u^2_t (e_k)$ with $k \neq 0$ appear.
+This is not really a problem since in Burgers equation only components of $u^2_t (e_k)$ with $k \neq 0$ appear (due to the presence of the derivative).
 However, $X^2_t (e_k)$ is not even a well--defined random variable.
-For the moment, let us assume that $X_0 = 0$, which will slightly simplify the computation.
+For the remainder of this subsection let us assume that $X_0 = 0$, which will slightly simplify the computation.
 If $k \neq 0$, we have

 By Wick's theorem (see {\cite{Janson1997}}, Theorem~1.28), the expectation can be computed in terms of the covariances of all possible pairings of the four Gaussian random variables (3 possible combinations):